sourcegraph/handbook/content/direction/enablement/handbook/index.md

 ## Strategy and Plans

-The next six months are focused on better defining the Handbook as a product and team, as well as enhancing existing functionality like discovering and editing content.
+The next three months are focused on better defining the Handbook as a product and team, as well as enhancing existing functionality like discovering and editing content.

 ### Goals